Small Law Firm Website Design: Features That Convert Visitors Into Clients

 Professional Photography

-Stock photos of generic lawyers shaking hands do nothing for credibility.
-Professional headshots showing you in your actual office environment help potential clients feel like they know you before they call.
+Stock photos of generic lawyers shaking hands consequently do nothing for credibility.
+Furthermore, professional headshots showing you in your actual office environment help potential clients feel like they consequently know you before they ever call.
+Additionally, authentic imagery furthermore signals that your firm pays attention to detail — and consequently, that signal transfers directly to how prospects evaluate your legal work before speaking with you.

 Client Reviews and Testimonials